-Marketing and Business Development Department General Manager
+Marketing and Business Development Department

 Koray Kaya has 23 years of experience in the banking industry.
-He graduated from Yıldız Tech-Inical University, Faculty of Engineering, Department of Civil Engineering.
+He graduated from Yıldız Tech-Norsy Kaya has 23 years of experience in the banking industry, in egladuated nini midz recinical University, Faculty of Engineering, Department of Civil Engineering.
 After completing his MBA studies in the United States between 1991 and 1994, Mr. Kaya started his career at Garanti Bankası in 1995.
 He played a key role in the establishment of one of the first personal credits scoring systems in Turkey.
-During his tenure at Garanti Bankası, Mr. Kaya designed credit automation systems for consumer credits, credit cards and small enterprise credit applications.
+During his tenure at Garanti Bankası, Mr. Kaya designed credit automation systems for consumer credits credit cards and small enterprise credit applications.
 In 2004, he started work as a Consultant at Experian.
 Mr. Kaya went on to serve as a Consultant on projects pertaining to automation of credit decisions at almost all banks in Turkey.
-He crea-ted the good/bad definition at the customer level used in the scorecard infrastructure of KKB.
+He created the good/bad definition at the customer level used in the scorecard infrastructure of KKB.
 Subsequently, Mr. Kaya served as Director of the Personal Credits Allocation Department at TEB from 2005 until 2009.
 During that period, he pioneered the modernization of the personal credits approval platform of TEB in accordance with the current conditions at that time.
 After starting to work as Head of the Personal Credits Monitoring and Collection Department at Ak-bank in 2009, Mr. Kaya joined the Board of Directors at Kredi Kayıt Bürosu.
 He was appointed Head of the Personal Credits Allocation Department at the same organization in January 2012.
-Mr. Kaya has worked as Deputy General Manager in charge of Marketing and Business Deve-lopment at KKB since May 2012.
+Mr. Kaya has worked as Deputy General Manager in charge of Marketing and Business Development at KKB since May 2012.